bssw-psip/ptc-catalog/catalog/ContinuousIntegration.md

 # Continuous Integration

+## Target

-**Target**: Testing is run at appropriate times without human involvement and reports are direct and concise.
+Testing is run at appropriate times without human involvement and reports are direct and concise.

+## User Story

-**User Story**: As a person responsible for software quality and correctness for my project, I want code regularly tested so that regressions are guarded against and new code is tested against itself and other commits the developer might not have had.
+As a person responsible for software quality and correctness for my project, I want code regularly tested so that regressions are guarded against and new code is tested against itself and other commits the developer might not have had.

 ## Card(s)